kennyphan02/Coding-Notes/Time Complexity.md

 Using sigma notation, if using one of the formulas given and at the index starts at 0, but we need to start at index 1,
 ![[chrome_FuHOKpuuFH.png]]
+When soving sigma notations problems, one can substitute n for K then plug it in the final equation after.